An Application Driven Method for Assembling Numerical Schemes for the Solution of Complex Multiphysics Problems: Theoretical Baseline

 \section{Theoretical Baseline}

 The general procedure of this chapter is as follows.
 We first introduce the most general scheme considered here, which is the Discontinuous Galerkin Method.
-Then, for each additional scheme considered, we individually work out the necessary simplifications to arrive at that numerical method starting off at the DGM.
+Then, for each additional scheme considered, we individually work out the necessary simplifications to arrive at that numerical method starting at the DGM.
 In the remaining sections of this article, we use underline notation ($\underline{\cdot},\,\underline{\underline{\cdot}}$) to indicate vectors and matrices and roman indices ($i,j$) to denote elements of lists or arrays on the computational level.
+We assume the reader of this article to have a coarse overview of the presented methods, but not much insight into the specifics of each.
+We thus present the necessary theory in a comparably coarse manner that focuses on the qualitative characteristics.